 A Better Turfgrass For the U.S. Transition Zone

 The Transition Zone is the area of the United States where winters are extremely cold and summers are very hot.
 In this area, cool season turfgrasses like bluegrass and fescue are available as well as warm season varieties like bermudas and zoysias.
 Success for grasses in this area of the country revolves around being able to not only survive in these temperature extremes, but to thrive in them as well.
-To learn more about the Transition Zone, view this post.
+To learn more about the warm season and cool season turfgrass varieties and the Transition Zone, view this post.

-Innovation TM is a warm season variety but has repeatedly demonstrated cold hardiness equivalent to Meyer — the standard in transition zone cold hardy choice since its 1952 release.
+Innovation is a warm season variety but has repeatedly demonstrated cold hardiness equivalent to Meyer—the standard in transition zone cold hardy choice since its 1952 release.
 True to its historic reputation, Meyer showed a 99 percent survival rate following the severe Manhattan, Kansas winter of 2013.
-That rate was matched by Innovation TM while others succumbed to the freeze.
-EMPIRE Turf®, a Zoysia japonica, for example, saw a 78% survival rate in the same winter while Zeon®, a Zoysia matrella type, a saw 72% survival rate.
-At the same time, a number of experimental Zoysia matrella selections experienced below 50% survival.
-Furthermore, controlled freezing tolerance studies at K-State revealed that lethal temperature that kill 50% of the tillers in Innovation TM was statistically similar to Meyer in two consecutive winters.
+That rate was matched by Innovation while others succumbed to the freeze.
+EMPIRE Turf®, a Zoysia japonica, for example, saw a 78 percent survival rate in the same winter while Zeon®, a Zoysia matrella type, saw 72 percent survival rate.
+At the same time, a number of experimental Zoysia matrella selections experienced below 50 percent survival.
+Furthermore, controlled freezing tolerance studies at K-State revealed that lethal temperature that kill 50 percent of the tillers in Innovation was statistically similar to Meyer in two consecutive winters.

-In layman’s terms, Innovation TM proved its suitability for regions as far north as zone 6a on the USDA Plant Hardiness Zone Map, the same as the industry’s best.
+In layman’s terms, Innovation proved its suitability for regions as far north as zone 6a on the USDA Plant Hardiness Zone Map, the same as the industry’s best.
 However, the largest difference seen was not in cold hardiness but in turfgrass quality.
-The average turf quality of Innovation TM at lawn height — typically 6.1 on a scale of 1 to 9 — proved better than that of Meyer — 5.5 on the same scale.
+The average turf quality of Innovation at lawn height—typically 6.1 on a scale of 1 to 9—proved better than that of Meyer—5.5 on the same scale.
 Results were consistent at tests sites in Kansas, North Carolina, Oklahoma, Texas and Virginia.
-At fairway height, meanwhile, Innovation TM averaged 6.9 compared to Meyer at 5.6 at testing locations in Kansas and Oklahoma.
+At fairway height, meanwhile, Innovation averaged 6.9 compared to Meyer at 5.6 at testing locations in Kansas and Oklahoma.

-In addition to comparable cold hardiness and superior turfgrass quality, Innovation TM delivers resistance to bluegrass billbug damage, making this zoysia ideal for golf course fairways and tees, home lawns, and other recreational areas in the U.S. transition zone.
+In addition to comparable cold hardiness and superior turfgrass quality, Innovation delivers resistance to bluegrass billbug damage, making this zoysia ideal for golf course fairways and tees, home lawns and other recreational areas in the U.S. transition zone.

 Breeding A Better Zoysia